Democrito/repositorios/OLED/Tables/readme.md

 Actually, the points X and Y are not to draw a circle or semicircle, but these points will help us to draw a line (the radius) from the center to the desired point, keeping the radius constant.

-On 128x64 pixel screens, to draw a great circle its center would be at point XY (63, 31).
+On 128x64 pixel screens, to draw a maximum circle its center would be at point XY (63, 31).
 And to draw a maximum semicircle, its center would be at the point XY (63,63).
 These centers are the starting point for plotting the radius.